symfony-cmf/symfony-cmf-docs/components/routing.rst

 with the Symfony2 Framework, we provide :doc:`../bundles/routing`.

 At the core of the Symfony CMF Routing component is the `ChainRouter`_.
-The ChainRouter can chain several routers to determine what should handle each request.
+The ChainRouter tries to match a request with each of its registered routers, ignoring the :class:`Symfony\\Component\\Routing\\Exception\\ResourceNotFoundException` until all routers got a chance to match.
+The first match wins - if no router matched, the :class:`Symfony\\Component\\Routing\\Exception\\ResourceNotFoundException` is thrown.
 The default Symfony2 router can be added to this chain, so the standard routing mechanism can still be used.

 Additionally, this component is meant to provide useful implementations of the routing interfaces.
-Currently, it provides the `DynamicRouter`_, which uses a ``RequestMatcherInterface`` to dynamically load Routes, and can apply ``RouteEnhancerInterface`` strategies in order to manipulate them.
+Currently, it provides the :ref:`DynamicRouter <component-routing-dynamic>`.
+This flexible router uses an injected ``RequestMatcherInterface`` instance instead of the hardcoded way the Symfony2 core router works. ``DynamicRouter`` also can apply ``RouteEnhancerInterface`` strategies in order to post-process the route match information.
 The provided `NestedMatcher`_ can dynamically retrieve Symfony2 :class:`Symfony\\Component\\Routing\\Route` objects from a ``RouteProviderInterface``.
-The ``DynamicRouter`` is also able to generate Routes and an implementation is provided under ``ProviderBasedGenerator``, that can generate routes loaded from a ``RouteProviderInterface`` instance, and the ``ContentAwareGenerator`` on top of it to determine the route object from a content object.
+The ``DynamicRouter`` is also able to generate Routes.
+The ``ProviderBasedGenerator`` can generate routes loaded from a ``RouteProviderInterface`` instance, and the ``ContentAwareGenerator`` on top of it to determine the route object from any content object that implements the ``RouteAwareInterface``.

 .. note::